 How Do We Rank Products?

 Our primary method of ranking products for our knife sharpener reviews is through testing and customer comments on various forums and online communities.
-It’s how I was able to find the electric knife sharpener I currently use.
+It’s how I was able to find Edge Pro Apex, which is what I currently use.